The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve

-The test on cross-match radius also accounts for the different angular resolutions between the short- and long-wavelength channels, though it had a negligible effect on the results.
-Variations in the RC box along the colour axis further helped to evaluate completeness effects: larger boxes include the less dense—and therefore less complete—edges of the RC, while smaller boxes focus on its densest, most complete region.
+The test on the cross-match radius also accounts for the different angular resolutions between the SW and LW channels; however, this test had a negligible effect on the results.
+Variations in the RC box along the colour axis further helped us evaluate completeness effects: larger boxes include the less dense—and therefore less complete—edges of the RC, while smaller boxes focus on its densest, most complete region.
 Table\,\ref{systematics} shows the individual contributions to the systematic uncertainty for each filter and for both the bright and faint RC features.
 The total systematic uncertainty was computed as the quadratic sum of all components.
 The variation of the RC selection box yields the largest contribution to the total systematic uncertainty, as shown in Table\,\ref{systematics}.

 Finally, we derived the extinction ratios for each RC feature from Eq.\,\ref{extrat} and calculated the statistical and systematic uncertainties from the uncertainties of the slopes.
 Tables\,\ref{results_short} and \ref{results_long} present the resulting extinction ratios and their associated uncertainties for the SW and LW filters, respectively.
 The values are shown separately for the bright and faint RC features, along with the measured slopes.
 We also report the average extinction ratios, with their statistical and systematic uncertainties computed via quadratic propagation.